apache/incubator-devlake-website/docs/Metrics/CFR.md

 				WHEN change_failure_rate <= .10 THEN "5%-10%(high)"
 				WHEN change_failure_rate <= .15 THEN "10%-15%(medium)"
 				WHEN change_failure_rate > .15 THEN "> 15%(low)"
-				ELSE "N/A. Please check if you have collected deployments/incidents in a DevLake project."
+				ELSE "N/A. Please check if you have collected deployments/incidents."
 				END
 		WHEN ('$benchmarks') = '2021 report' THEN
 			CASE